 In a job interview situation this is reflected by the candidate walking in with an air of confidence, presenting their experience and linking it to the role they are applying for.
 The ideal candidate understands that the interview is not about them, it is about the company’s needs and how they can fulfil that need.

-I normally respond by suggesting that as an interview candidate it is your responsibility to be in control of the conversation.
-Whilst the standard form for an interview has the majority of the questions being asked of the interview candidate it shouldn’t stop the candidate being in complete control of the situation.
+I generally respond by suggesting that as an interview candidate it is your responsibility to be in control of the conversation.
+While the standard form for an interview has the majority of the questions being asked of the interview candidate, it shouldn’t stop the candidate being in complete control of the situation.

-I am suggesting that the interview candidate should have done several things prior to the interview.
+I am suggesting that the interview candidate should have done several things before the interview.

 Firstly the candidate needs to set up their CV or Resume so that they already know what questions should be asked and what experience they will be presenting back to the company.
 This experience should be based on the company values, the job criteria and benefit statements that meet the company needs.

 For example, if your last job was a pizza topping designer and you are looking for a job as a brain surgeon you need to explain how the precision hand-eye coordination of placing toppings on a pizza relate to making precise cuts with a scalpel that a brain surgeon makes.